Many consumers aren’t aware that forgiven credit card debt may be taxable income, and it shows up on an IRS 1099-C form

 - Be aware that the 1099-C is coming.
 Don’t throw it away.
 Take it to your tax preparer.

-- Thanks to the federal government’s Further Consolidated Appropriations Act, 2020, which was signed into law on Dec.
-20, 2019, taxpayers who’ve had mortgage debt forgiven might not have to pay taxes on it when filing out their 2019 income taxes this year.
+- Thanks to the federal government’s Consolidated Appropriations Act, which was signed into law on Dec.
+27, 2020, taxpayers who’ve had mortgage debt forgiven might not have to pay taxes on it when filling out their 2020 income taxes this year.

-- That’s because the act extends the Qualified Principal Residence Indebtedness exclusion through the year 2020.
-This means taxpayers who’ve had up to $2 million in debt forgiven as part of a foreclosure, short sale, deed in lieu of foreclosure or loan modification might not have to pay taxes on it.
+- That’s because the act extends the Qualified Principal Residence Indebtedness exclusion through the 2025 tax year.
+This means that taxpayers who’ve had up to $750,000 in debt forgiven as part of a foreclosure, short sale, deed in lieu of foreclosure or loan modification might not have to pay taxes on it.

 Informing consumers of debt settlement’s tax ramifications